 What it means to be a CASA volunteer

 When children enter the foster care system because their home is no longer safe, a judge may appoint a committed volunteer to help them.
 That volunteer is called a Court Appointed Special Advocate®, or CASA.
+A child’s CASA is not their foster parent or caregiver, but does play a vital role in their life during their time in foster care.

 CASA volunteers are screened and highly trained and then appointed by judges to represent and advocate for a child’s best interests in the child protection system.
 CASA volunteers are each assigned to help one child or set of siblings at a time, so they can focus on giving that child or sibling group the individualized advocacy and attention they need.
 CASA volunteers reclaim the future of our youth and save taxpayers money by helping children find a safe, permanent homes as soon as possible.